Code-Institute-Submissions/data-centric-dev-milestone/README.md

 How to use the site and check functionality:

-1. Load website and nagiate through the homepage
+1. Load website and navigate through the homepage
 2. Create account using a username and password.
 3. Add a recipe following the form instructions.
 4. View the recipe by accessing the 'my_recipes' page.